Canadian versus American Thanksgiving

-Since 1942, We Americans have celebrated Thanksgiving on the 4th Thursday in November.
+Since 1942, Americans have celebrated Thanksgiving on the 4th Thursday in November.
 It marks the Pilgrims giving thanks for their first Fall-time harvest in the Autumn of 1621.

 According to MarthaStewart.com, Canadians put less emphasis on the pie.

-The Canadian version of the Pumpkin Pie is described as being “spicier” and less sweet than what we enjoy here in Washington State.
+The Canadian version of the Pumpkin Pie is described as “spicier” and less sweet than what we enjoy here in Washington State.

 Canadians also use more bacon in their side dishes.